Johnleonarduc/fyyur/README.md

-# Fyyur - A Musical Venue and Artist Booking Platform
+# Fyyur - A Musical Venue and Artist Booking Platform (Practice Project - no auth)

 ## Introduction